citp/privacy-policy-historical/t/th/the/the-medium-maria.com.md

 ###  **What information is collected?**

 We do not collect your personal data through our web site unless you voluntarily provided such data that could be used to identify a person.
-Through its website [the-medium-maria.com](http://the-medium-maria.com/) stores several categories of personal data.
+Through its website the-medium-maria.com stores several categories of personal data.

-In order to receive your free trial offer, you will need to provide the following information: title, surname, first name, date and time of birth, e-mail address and country of residence on the [Free Online Psychic Reading form](https://web.archive.org/web/20151121124538id_/http%3A//www.the-medium-maria.com/free-trial-offers/free-psychic-reading-online.html), which you can access using this link.
+In order to receive your free trial offer, you will need to provide the following information: title, surname, first name, date and time of birth, e-mail address and country of residence on the [Free Online Psychic Reading form](https://web.archive.org/web/20160611221554id_/http%3A//www.the-medium-maria.com/free-trial-offers/free-psychic-reading-online.html), which you can access using this link.

 If you decide to order a book or a chargeable Study, you will then need to provide the following information: full address, telephone number, credit card details.

-You enter your confidential credit card details within a secure area managed entirely by our payment processors or PCI DSS-compliant suppliers.
+You enter your confidential credit card details within a secure area managed entirely by the payment solutions or PCI DSS-suppliers working with us.
 Mediaweb does not have access to this entirely secure area under any circumstances.

 There is no obligation to buy.
-When you visit [the-medium-maria.com](http://the-medium-maria.com/), our web server may also automatically collect your IP address.
+When you visit the-medium-maria.com, our web server may also automatically collect your IP address.
 Furthermore, our web server may automatically collect certain generic information which does not identify you personally such as your web browser, your operating system or your Internet service provider.

 ###  **How is this information used?**

-All the personal data and other information which you have entered are solely used in order to provide you with the service(s) and/or products which you requested on [the-medium-maria.com](http://the-medium-maria.com/) and for the purposes of technical administration, research and development of the Mediaweb website, customer and end user administration and marketing (hereinafter “Services” and “Products”).
+All the personal data and other information which you have entered are solely used in order to provide you with the service(s) and/or products which you requested on the-medium-maria.com and for the purposes of technical administration, research and development of the Mediaweb website, customer and end user administration and marketing (hereinafter “Services” and “Products”).
 A secret algorithm based on your surname, first name and date of birth enables us to generate your free trial offer, as well as all the personalised psychic reading products which you can order.

 Your e-mail address will be used to send you the Products and Services you ordered.
 We will also use your e-mail address to send you offers for Products or Services which may be of interest to you – every 2 or 3 days.
 You will also receive a monthly free newsletter giving you access to your horoscope and articles on subjects in the field of esotericism, clairvoyance or personal development.
-You can unsubscribe from this mailing list at any time by clicking on the unsubscribe link you can find in each e-mail we send you or using the [contact page](https://web.archive.org/contact.html) you can access through this link.
+You can unsubscribe from this mailing list at any time by clicking on the unsubscribe link you can find in each e-mail we send you or using the [contact page](http://www.the-medium-maria.com/contact.html) you can access through this link.
 We will then remove your contact information from the lists used for such mailings.

 ###  **In which cases will this information be disclosed?**